wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 # Loopback addresses

-The IPv4 network 127.0.0.0/8 was reserved by the IANA in {{RFC791}} where tha class-based address architecture was described.
+The IPv4 network 127.0.0.0/8 was reserved by the IANA in {{RFC791}} where the class-based address architecture was described.
 It is understood that it was the IANA's policy at the time to reserve the first and last network of each class, and the address prefixes 0.0.0.0/8 and 127.0.0.0/8 from the Class A